-A RAM disk is a hard drive made up of your computer’s RAM.
+A RAM drive is a hard drive made up of your computer’s RAM.
 It can’t save data permanently, but it’s incredibly fast.
-If you want to try it out, you can create a RAM disk with free software and without a single computer upgrade.
-This article will walk through how you can set up and use a RAM disk on Windows 10.
+If you want to try it out, you can create a RAM drive with free software and without a single computer upgrade.
+This article will walk through how you can set up and use a RAM drive on Windows 10.

 Using ImDisk Toolkit